 This Dircanopygium was a lucky replacement for another Dicranopygium I ordered from Ecuaflora, the original I don’t even remember now.
-It has stayed under 18″ tall, and has been tolerant of a wide range of conditions.
-Currently it’s growing atop a piece of wet wood, with it’s roots bundled in sphagnum and other plants.
+It has stayed under 18″ tall and has been tolerant of a wide range of conditions.
+Currently, it’s growing atop a piece of wet wood, with its roots bundled in sphagnum and other plants.
 The leaf is forked about 1/3 the way up, the forked halves remaining close together for the entire leaf.
 The fragrance is strong, and even though in a terrarium can be smelled throughout the entire room.
-It has bloomed on and off for the past month, and has made a few fruits of which I still need to photograph.
-The flowers are very short lived, less than a day, and are brown and melty the next.
+It has bloomed on and off for the past month and has made a few fruits of which I still need to photograph.
+The flowers are very short-lived, less than a day, and are brown and melty the next.